20 Jun How to define a strong KAM Training Path

 After the initial phase of the KAM Training and while driving the reinforcement and coaching process, the KAM Programme Director and the Learning & Development Team can start working on a more medium- to long term-view on KAM Skills & Competencies development.

-How exactly this should be done depends on one hand on the identified KAM-related Competencies development needs and on the other hand on the existing Leaning and Development resources that can be leveraged.
-The KAM Skills & Competencies Reference Framework mentioned at the beginning of this post is a powerful instrument to guide the design of the training programme.
+How exactly this should be done depends, on one hand on the identified KAM-related Competencies development needs , and on the other hand on the Learning and Development resources that can be leveraged.
+The KAM Skills & Competencies Reference Framework mentionned at the beginning of this post is a powerful instrument to guide the design of the training programme.

 Below is shown an example of a fully developped KAM Training curriculum with the KAM-specific backbone (the core), the supporting soft skills and the enabling business acumen and sales skills.
 Of course, this is in no way a one-fit-all solution.